carl-watson/scotentSD.github.io/_posts/2019-7-5-Shared-Entry-Portal.md

 ---

-This is the home for all SEP (Shared Entry Point/Portal) Service Design info
+This is the home for all SEP (Single Entry Point) Service Design info

 <!--more-->